 If your desktop page displays correctly to desktop users, but shows an error page to mobile users, check for some of the most common problems:

-Of course, there are more issues that can happen when using websites on a smartphone, but these are the most common.
+Of course, more issues can happen when using websites on a smartphone, but these are the most common.
 Giving your smartphone users a site experience that is free of error pages and irrelevant redirects can ultimately improve the entire experience with your brand or service.
-Be sure to test your site and video content fully on a variety of different mobile devices and operating systems.
+Be sure to test your site and video content thoroughly on a variety of different mobile devices and operating systems.
 An effective search leads to a happy searcher, which makes for a better web experience overall, and that’s good for everyone.